SnakeFist007/puzzle-of-personality/source/content/Type 1 - The Reformer.md

 - adopts a teacher-like, know-it-all mentality
 - see themselves as "the owner of the truth", leading to rigidity and a lack of adaptability

-⟶ This One may resemble 5 in their detachment or sense of authority.
+⟶ This One may resemble a Five in their detachment or sense of authority.

 ### sx - The Evangelist